nest-desktop/nest-desktop/docs/user/usage-external/usage-with-visimpl.rst

 **Steps**

 - In NEST Desktop, make sure that both backends (NEST Simulator and Insite) are running.
-- Run simulation of the network with Insite as recording backend.
+- Run the simulation of the network with Insite as recording backend.
-- In ViSimpl, click on :bdg:`REST` button to get data from the Insite (Check the correct URL).
+- In ViSimpl, click on the :bdg:`REST` button to get data from Insite (check that you use the correct URL).

 .. hint::
-   - Increase the :bdg:`Request size` to 10000 spikes in REST dialog that it collects spikes faster.
+   - Increase the :bdg:`Request size` to 10 000 spikes in the REST dialog that it collects spikes faster.

 - It shows spatial dots representing neurons and spikes are displayed in glowing mode.